freshnewkicks/tsg_assessment_tduke/README.md

 maintainability if we ever wanted to add to the articles.

-I would also definitely spend more time on the overall look and feel of the UI, I think it is the beginnings of something very cool looking but, alas, I just don't have the time.
+I would also definitely spend more time on the overall look and feel of the UI, I think it is the beginnings of something very cool looking but, alas, I didn't see that I had enough time

 Additionally, I would overhaul the state and how it's being managed (probably with something like Redux instead of using `useReducer()`, making use of slices).

-The CSS/SCSS would absolutely get a makeover, it is at times somewhat sloppy and I would like to improve on that.
+The CSS/SCSS would absolutely get a makeover, it is at times somewhat sloppy and I am going to improve on that.

 Finally, the images don't randomly fetch on the Index page for the articles.
 I noticed that as I was nearing completion, and that is a quick fix I could implement, using the same technique I used in the `Article` component.